 This one is pretty self explanatory.
 But please notice the work on the horse’s head.
 Often times, the black color range are the trickiest colors to work with out there.
 I’m also assuming you have a well tuned monitor to see the adjustments!? 😉 It’s an ad for CeeCoach in case you were wondering, which didn’t print as a muddy black mess with my adjustments.

 Four differently lit images were used to create this sherlockian library scene.
 Besides the lone lamp’s now spotlight, be sure and notice the dog in the background.
 Once the leash was removed (not a quick or easy feat), the back leg and spine had to be adjusted downward.
 He looked like he was taking a leaping pee on the rug.
 In case you were wondering, the image was for Simple Solutions pet stain remover.

-This odd image was also for Simple Solutions.
-It was touting their non-toxic pet friendly house cleaner formulas.
-The entire white washed atmospherically blurry background was three different images, that were blurred and color corrected to feel similar.
+This used to be a MORE odd image seeing how it was PRE-COVID.
+It was touting Simple Solution’s non-toxic, pet friendly, house cleaner formulas.
+The entire white washed atmospherically blurry background was three different images.
+They were blurred and color corrected to feel similar.
 The mask and alternate dog head were used to make the mask somewhat “fit” on his snout.
 Even though everything about a masked dog is impossible, they barely had enough images to make this shot possible.
-I think they should of tried to photograph the dog with a mask on, even if it was for pure comedic purposes.
+I think they should have tried to photograph the dog with a mask on, even if it was for pure comedic purposes.
 It would be more humane than some pet lovers pet’s Halloween costumes.